 Mr. McGurk's practice includes due diligence matters; opinion work; global portfolio development, strategy, and management; as well as adversarial proceedings, including litigation, interferences and reexaminations.
 He has substantial due diligence experience in pre-litigation, acquisition, in-license, freedom-to-operate product and/or process clearance, design around, and validity and patentability matters.
 Mr. McGurk has represented clients in patent litigations filed in numerous U.S. district courts, including E.D.
 New York, D. Delaware, E.D.
 Texas, D. District of Columbia, and E.D.
 Washington.
-He has also been responsible for handling over a dozen patent interferences before the Patent Trial and Appeal Board of the U.S. Patent Trademark Office (PTAB) (formerly the U.S. Board of Patent Appeals and Interferences), and he has argued numerous appeals to the Board in ex parte matters.
+He has also been responsible for handling over a dozen patent interferences before the Patent Trial and Appeal Board (PTAB) of the U.S. Patent and Trademark Office (USPTO), and he has argued numerous appeals to the Board in ex parte matters.

 - Pro bono work on behalf of veterans that contributed to Finnegan donation of $75,000 to Homes for Our Troops, 2011.

 - Served as an adjunct professor at George Mason University Law School teaching patent litigation and dispute resolution, 1998-2000.

 - Successfully argued in Toxgon v.
 Duratek litigation in E.D.
 Washington that Toxgon's $690 million dollar patent infringement claim against Duratek should be dismissed with prejudice on summary judgment.

 - Served as managing partner of the firm's Boston, Mass., office,